SanderKC/SanderKC.github.io/_projects/1_project.md

 <div class="caption">
     The final design.
 </div>

-<h3>Introduction</h3>
-This project was developed upon request for use in the MEA course as an educational tool in metrology.
-To this day i have build 16 of these weights & as well as a storage unit and the nessary calibration weight for the excersices.

 The system is powered by an Arduino Nano, with a custom PCB simplifying the electronic circuit.
 Key components include: